Tuner Baluns on Input

 Real Component Test

-Some people might say the model is flawed.
 Let's look at real components and see how they work.
-First let's measure the common mode impedance of the bead balun I'm going to use.
+First let's measure the common mode impedance of the bead balun I'm going to use:

 This is the tuner configuration.
 In this case it was setup for a floating-L network with balun on the input: